Back to jobs

 Requirements for the role

-• A minimum of two years experience as a Certified Medical Assistant
+• Minimum of 2+ years experience as a Certified Medical Assistant

-• Minimum of one year experience in navigating the behavioral health system, substance use treatment, patient advocacy, care coordination, crisis hotline, or peer coaching
+• Minimum of one year experience in navigating the behavioral health system, substance use treatment, patient advocacy, care coordination, crisis hotline, peer coaching, or other relevant experience as a liaison between patients and care teams

 • Must be comfortable with technology and have experience with common business tools (such as G-Suite, video meetings, and spreadsheets)